PascalHonegger/ChaosConnect/README.md

 ## Backend
 The backend is split into two parts:
 * Scaling: Communicates directly with our Frontend, issues and validates JWT, caches game state and sends game updates to all clients
-* Central: Manages the actual game state, synchronizes requests and handels game logic, stores persistent information, such as user credentials and scores, in a json document
+* Central: Manages the actual game state, synchronizes requests and handles game logic, stores persistent information, such as user credentials and scores, in a json document

 Both backends use [Micronaut](https://micronaut.io/) with [Kotlin](https://kotlinlang.org/).